Why Is December Called December?

 Go Beyond December!

-Our classes explore the cultural richness behind the calendar months, from the Roman influence to the modern-day celebrations, all while immersing you in Spanish.
+Our classes dive into the cultural richness behind every month, from Roman influences to today’s celebrations—all while immersing you in Spanish.

-If you are curious about the names of other months and the history behind the Roman calendar, check out our sections Leap Year and Days & Months on Kasa de Franko Blog.
+Curious about the names of other months or the story behind the Roman calendar?
+Explore our Leap Year and Days & Months sections on the Kasa de Franko Blog, and discover that timekeeping is far messier—and more fascinating—than it looks on a calendar.

 What Do You Learn at Kasa de Franko?